bowencool/blog/src/content/blog/how-to-install-oh-my-zsh-on-unRAID.md

 description: Every time unRAID is booted, the Home directory is reset, resulting in the installation of oh-my-zsh being wiped out.
 Here's how to do it, Automatically install it every time you boot up, and restore the configuration.
 ---

+Every time unRAID is booted, the Home directory is reset, resulting in the installation of oh-my-zsh being wiped out.
+Here's how to do it, Automatically install it every time you boot up, and restore the configuration.

-Using the User Scripts plugin, create a new script and set the execution timing to "At Startup of Array", the following is the content of the script:
+Intall the User Scripts plugin, and create a new script and set the execution timing to "At Startup of Array", the following is the content of the script:

 ```bash
 #!/bin/bash